webdevphi/Winter-2018-Workshops/1-Intro-To-React/Tutorial.md

-React is an amazing front end library for creating `fun`
+React is an amazing front end library for creating `fun` web apps!

 **Inital setup**